ImanBarjane/employee-attrition-analysis/HR Analysis.md

     Number of rows in the data containing outliers in `tenure`: 824

 Certain types of models are more sensitive to outliers than others.
-When we get to the stage of building a model, we should consider whether to remove outliers based on the type of model we decide to use.
+When we begin building predictive models, we should carefully consider whether to remove outliers based on the assumptions and robustness of the chosen algorithm.

-# pAce: Analyze Stage
+## 📊 pAce: Analyze Stage
-- Performing EDA (analyze relationships between variables)
+- Performing Exploratory Data Analysis (EDA) to examine relationships between variables

 ## Step 2.
-Data Exploration (Continue EDA)
+Continued Data Exploration

-Beginning by understanding how many employees left and what percentage of all employees this figure represents.
+To begin the analysis, let’s first understand how many employees left the company and what percentage they represent out of the total workforce.

 ```python